AVEVA/CONNECT-data-services-developer-docs/content/adh-content-portal-overview.md

 AVEVA™ Data Hub is a cloud-native platform for aggregating, storing, enriching, accessing and analyzing real-time operations data from historians, edge devices and more.

-With AVEVA Data Hub, people in and out of your organization have flexible and secure access operations data.
+With AVEVA Data Hub, people in and out of your organization have flexible and secure access to operations data.
 AVEVA Data Hub can collect operations data from within a primary control network to the edge of the industrial network.

 Select one of the following topics to get started with AVEVA Data Hub: